High productivity is one of the most important aspects of any business.

 That means that, if there’s a problem that needs to be addressed immediately, employees have the tools to do so.
 H

 assle-free file sharing and appointment reminders also mean that people can share even more information with each other and always ensure that they’re on the same page.
-Communication apps are the face of the future, and just one of the ways that your company can keep up with the changing face of modern business.
+Communication apps are the face of the future and just one of the ways that your company can keep up with the changing face of modern business.

 Technology boosts your productivity in more ways than just increasing communication.
 The ease of communication using technology can also save your company on travel costs.
 For simple meetings and check-ins, there’s no need to send someone to your satellite office in another state or country.
 Instead, you can simply set up a video call.

-Technology, of course, can’t replace all face-to-face interactions.
+Digital transformation, of course, can’t replace all face-to-face interactions.
 But, it can replace some and make your company more efficient.
 And this can only mean good things for your profit margins.

 Once your company and your employees get into the habit of communicating regularly with one another, you’ll begin to see positive changes across your entire business.
 Effective communication leads to happier employees, higher productivity, and larger profit margins.
 For such huge effects, communication is a relatively simple solution to instate.